 - Imagine a walk.
 As you wander, you could also try transporting yourself to a place that makes you feel good.
 Imagine yourself wandering along a favourite beach, a lively street, a colourful market, or a mountain pathway.
 Let your mind wander to a place that uplifts you.

 I’d love to hear how you get on with trying some of these indoor walking activities.
 Do let me know if you have more ideas for walking indoors.

-This post was inspired by Sonia Rivero who joined the Lunch Break Resilience Walk at night from her room in Japan.
+This post was inspired by Sonia Rivero who joined an Online Resilience Walk at night from her room in Japan.